 About the webinar: Evolving clinical efficiency with mixed reality technology

 Public Policy Projects (PPP) and Hospital Times webinar ‘Evolving clinical efficiency with mixed reality technology’ alongside key experts, Insight and Microsoft.

 By pushing health and social care services to their limits, the Covid-19 pandemic has highlighted the sector’s impressive, and perhaps somewhat surprising, ability to quickly adapt to unprecedented challenge.
 Despite many areas of success however, the impact of the pandemic has revealed several efficiency challenges within the health and social care workforce ecosystem.
 Issues such as staff shortages, resource waste, and reliance on outdated technology and processes have placed a strain on staff and ultimately impacted patient care outcomes.
 One call for action is to utilise innovative technology.

-Chaired by Dr Harpreet Sood, this webinar will examine how mixed reality technology can be used to create new and innovative solutions to efficiency challenges faced by health and social care staff on a day-to-day basis with the potential to increase patient safety.
-This webinar will also generate rich debate on how mixed reality technology can aid staff training and development across hospitals and community-based care.
+Chaired by Dr Harpreet Sood, this webinar examined how mixed reality technology can be used to create new and innovative solutions to efficiency challenges faced by health and social care staff on a day-to-day basis with the potential to increase patient safety.
+This webinar also generates rich debate on how mixed reality technology can aid staff training and development across hospitals and community-based care.

-PPP and Hospital Times will address how mixed reality technology, such as Microsoft HoloLens 2 and Dynamics 365 Remote Assist, can bring the following benefits:
+PPP and Hospital Times addresses how mixed reality technology, such as Microsoft HoloLens 2 and Dynamics 365 Remote Assist, can bring the following benefits:

 - Support remote teaching and learning

 - Support emergency procedures by dialling in expertise remotely when required

 - Increase speed and quality of safe care delivery